defientco/ERC721H/README.md

-# CRE8ORS

-- the CRE8ORS
+# ERC721H: Hooks for ERC721

+- builds on ERC721A
+- builds on ERC721C
+- CRE8ORS: implementation of ERC721ACH

 <img width="571" alt="Screenshot 2022-12-01 at 12 04 32 PM" src="https://user-images.githubusercontent.com/23249402/205087429-8f33a283-07a7-4ec4-bbeb-c9ad293bf107.png">